Bobby Joe Conrad: Chicago / St. Louis Cardinals

 In 1964, he posted 61 receptions (fourth in the league) for 780 yards and 6 touchdowns, receiving Pro Bowl honors.
+The UPI named him second-team All Pro.
 In 1965, he had 58 receptions for 909 yards and 5 touchdowns.

-On June 26, 1969, he was traded to the Dallas Cowboys in exchange for a fifth round draft choice (#127-Barry Pierson).
+On June 26, 1969, he was traded to the Dallas Cowboys in exchange for a fifth round draft choice (No. 127-Barry Pierson).

-He left as the seventh All-time pass receiver in the NFL with 418 receptions and had a string of 148 consecutive games played.
+He left as the seventh all-time pass receiver in the NFL with 422 receptions (418 with the Cardinals) and had a string of 148 consecutive games played.
+He was the Cardinals all-time leading receiver at the time he was traded.
 After believing he came within a game of breaking Don Hutson's NFL record for consecutive games with a reception, it was discovered that Don Hutson's record was counted erroneously.
 Conrad set the record for most consecutive games with a reception; 94 contests from 1961 to 1968.

+He is considered one of the top Cardinals receivers in the team's over 100-year history, and one of its 100 greatest players.

 Dallas Cowboys

 On September 20, 1969, the Dallas Cowboys put injured wide receiver Bob Hayes on the "move list" and activated Conrad.
 He played in 8 games, recording 4 receptions for 74 yards.